 ‘I wanted this estate to read like an open book, telling the story of the changing world around it and the passage of time.
 Leave your mark here as I left my eternal trace.
 May it be worthy of respect for this champagne that is now our shared soul, one that bears—now and forever—the memory of our art’.

-We couldn't write an article about the joys of Champagne without mentioned the Champagne we ourselves use here at La Cuisine Paris - especially in our Fromage & Wine Discovery experience!
-AR Lenoble is a family-owned, independent vineyard with a history stretching back 100 years.
-Visits to the vineyard are offered on a private basis, meaning you can get a real in-depth inside into the vineyards, the Champagne making process and of course taste some of the Champagnes yourself.
+We couldn't mention Champagne without giving a nod to the family-owned, independent Champagne vineyard from which we source our own delicious bubbly: AR Lenoble.
+With a history stretching back 100 years, visits to this lovely vineyard are offered on a private basis, meaning you can get a real in-depth inside into the vineyards, the Champagne making process and of course taste some of the Champagnes yourself.
 Check out the options just here.

 General advice : bring a sweater as it can get cold underground no matter what temperature it is outside.